open-rmf/rmf_traffic_editor/traffic_editor/README.md

 Currently you need to re-load the document (closing the editor and re-opening) to re-compute the scale.
 This is not ideal, but is hopefully not a frequently-used feature.
 Typically the scale of a map is only set one time.

+### Adding lifts

+Click the "Add..." button in the "lifts" tab on the far right side of the main editor window.
+This will pop up a dialog where you can create a new lift.
+You can specify the name, position, size, and reference floor in the dialog.

+I addition, you need to add a lift door.
+Click the "Add..." button below the box showing the lift.
+Set Door type to "Double sliding" (The only supported type for now!), and align the door to the edge of the lift (represented by the green box).
+After that, select which door you want to use on each floor by simply checking the boxes on the left.

+**Note**: Currently only the shaft doors (doors attached to each floor) will be automatically generated.
+The cabin door is still hardcoded and will be placed at the middle of the cabin wall to the right.
+Do note that you also need to manually create holes on the floor for the lift to get through.
+You can use the polygon tool to do this.